Skip to content Skip to footer

 Cost Of Living

-Marbella has a relatively high cost of living compared to other cities in Spain.
-Accommodation, dining out, and entertainment can be pricey, especially in upscale areas like Puerto Banús.
-However, there are budget-friendly options available, especially in the Old Town and surrounding neighborhoods.
+The cost of living in Marbella is relatively high compared to other cities in Spain.
+Accommodation, dining out, and entertainment can be pricey, especially in upscale areas like the Golden Mile.
+However, there are budget-friendly options available for travelers looking to save money, such as local markets and tapas bars.

 Other